 Parcast, the podcast production company Spotify acquired last year, is unionizing.
 The Writers Guild of America, East announced the news today, along with a letter about why Parcast, which specializes in true crime and mystery shows, decided to organize.

 The production company says it wants to see Spotify commit to diversity, equity, and inclusion, as well as maintain a reasonable workload and overtime compensation.
 Parcast is also seeking clear job descriptions, equitable pay, transparent salary bands, and movement around creative and IP.
 From here, Spotify now can either recognize the union voluntarily, which would set it up to begin contract negotiations, or request a vote from union members to prove they have support.
-(Disclosure: Vox Media’s editorial team, which includes The Verge, is also unionized with WGAE.)
+(Disclosure: The Verge’s editorial staff is also unionized with the Writers Guild of America, East.)

 In a comment to The Verge, Spotify said: “We confirm that we have received a formal notice from the union and plan to review.”